AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/with-launch.md

 In order to use IAB TCF 2.0 with tags and the Platform Web SDK extension, you need to have an XDM schema and dataset available.

 Additionally, this guide requires you to have a working understanding of Adobe Experience Platform Web SDK.
-For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../web-sdk-faq.md) documentation.
+For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../faq.md) documentation.

 ## Setting default consent

 Within the extension configuration, there is a setting for default consent.
 This controls the behavior of customers who do not have a consent cookie.
 If you want to queue Experience Events for customers who do not have a consent cookie, set this to `pending`.
 If you want to discard Experience Events for customers who do not have a consent cookie, set this to `out`.
 You can also use a data element to dynamically set the default consent value.

-For more information on how to configure default consent, refer to the [default consent section](../../fundamentals/configuring-the-sdk.md#default-consent) in the SDK configuration guide.
+See [`defaultConsent`](/help/edge/commands/configure/defaultconsent.md) for more information.

 ## Updating Profile with consent information {#consent-code-1}

-To call the `setConsent` action when your customers consent preferences have changed, you need to create a new tag rule.
+To call the [`setConsent`](/help/edge/commands/setconsent.md) action when your customers consent preferences have changed, create a tag rule.
 Start by adding a new event and choose the Core extension's "Custom Code" event type.

 Use the following code sample for your new event: